adhamalhossary/optimizing-a-machine-learning-pipeline-in-azure/README.md

 3 - Running the Hyperdrive
 4 - Retrieving the model with the parameters that gave the best model

-Elaborating more on the second step in configuring the hyper drive, there are two extremely beneficial parameters that are included in the configuration; RandomParameterSampling and BanditPolicy.
+Elaborating more on the second step in configuring the Hyperdrive, there are two extremely beneficial parameters that are included in the configuration; RandomParameterSampling and BanditPolicy.

 **RandomParameterSampling** is a parameter sampler that randomly selects hyperparameter values from a wide range specified by the user to train the model.
-This is much better than a grid sweep as it is not as computationally expensive and time-consuming, and can choose parameters that make the model achieve high accuracy.
-Random Sampler also supports early termination of low-performance runs, thus saving on computational resources.
+This is much better than a grid sweep as it is not as computationally expensive and time-consuming, and can choose parameters that achieve high accuracy.
+Random sampler also supports early termination of low-performance runs, thus saving on computational resources.
 The parameters passed to the random sampler were:

 - C: 0.01,0.1,10,100
 - max_iter: 50,100,150,200

 **BanditPolicy** is an early termination policy that terminates runs early if they are not achieving the same perfomance as the best model.
 This also adds to improving computational efficiency and saving time as it automatically terminates models with a poor perfomance.

 The best model had parameters of C = 10 and max_iter = 50, and achieved an accuracy of 91.44%.
-Took 20mins

 ## AutoML